ZhgChg.Li

 Get the combined JWT string: xxxxxx.xxxxxx.xxxxxx

-Like APNS push notifications, there are separate environments for development and production:
+Like APNS push notifications, there are separate development and production environments:

-1. Development environment: api.development.devicecheck.apple.com (For some reason, my development environment requests always fail)
+1. Development environment: api.development.devicecheck.apple.com (For some reason, my requests in the development environment always fail)

 2. Production environment: api.devicecheck.apple.com

-DeviceCheck API provides two operations: 1.
+DeviceCheck API offers two operations: 1.
 Query stored data: https://api.devicecheck.apple.com/v1/query_two_bits

 //Headers: